jessecusack/scientific-workflow/README.md

 * work on unix machines (macOS/linux)
 * use high performance computing (HPC) clusters

-An important underlying goal of my workflow is that it be well documented and reproducible.
+Two important underlying goals of my workflow are that it be well documented and reproducible.
 Recently, scientific journals have started to require that code and data are archived and accessible prior to publication.
 I have found that working extensively with git and bash scripts streamlines the process of meeting open-access requirements considerably.

 ## Contents